mrodrig/json-2-csv/README.md

 __Yes.__ Currently, changing the order of the keys in the JSON document will also change the order of the columns.
 (Node 10.26)

 ## TODO
-- Add more comments to code
 - Use PARSE_CSV_NUMBERS option to actually convert numbers.
 Not currently implemented.
+- Add test cases (& fix potential issues) where data is an array of values